The main campus of Collegiate School is located on Mooreland Road and is the hub of the Lower School, Middle School and

 Collegiate School Aquatics Center

 - Sam Newell Field for baseball, with a "green monster," concession stand, picnic pavilion, press tower and seating for 200.

-- The Williams•Bollettieri Tennis Center, with 13 courts and tennis house.
+- The Williams•Bollettieri Tennis Center, with 13 courts and a tennis house.

 - The Saunders Center, which houses the Kathy Watkinson Ivins '73 Sports Performance Center and an indoor turf space for warm-ups.

 - The McDonald Soccer Complex, featuring a soccer field that was named for Coach Charlie Blair upon his retirement.

 - A synthetic turf field and a softball field with dugout.